We're an affiliate

 We hope you love the products we recommend!
 Just so you know, As an Amazon Associate we earn from qualifying purchases.
 Thank you if you use our links, we really appreciate

 A latte is a coffee beverage that has its origins in Italy.
-The word “latte” literally translates as “milk” in Italian, and the drink was originally made by pouring hot espresso into steamed milk and stirring it together.
+The word “latte” literally translates as “milk” in Italian, and the drink was originally made by pouring hot espresso into steamed milk and stirring it together, so, Is there coffee in a latte?

 However, if your drink includes additional espresso shots, you won’t have to worry about getting too much caffeine.
 Is there, in fact, any coffee in that container?
 Let’s take a look and see!